gerstle/paragliding/docs/xctrack-tasks.md

 # Definitions

 - **Waypoint**: Basically a point in space.
 Latitude + Longitude + Altitude
-- **Task**: At it's most basic, an ordered series of waypoints, each with a defined radius.
+- **Task**: At it's most basic, an ordered series of waypoints.
+- **Competition Task**: A task with start and end times and each ordered waypoint has a defined radius.
 The waypoint + radius defines a cylinder that extends from the ground all the way up.
-When flying a task, you are flying from one of these cylinders to the next in the defined order.
+You typically need to break the wall of this cylinder to tag a waypoint.
+Each waypoint can also be defined as Start Speed Section, End Speed Section, or goal.
+When flying a competition task, you are flying from one of the waypoint cylinders to the next in the defined order.
+- **XC/Waypoint task**: A simple list of waypoints without the competition times, cylinder radius, etc.
 - **Turnpoint**: A waypoint within a task and it's associated radius.
 When you are flying and get to a point where you are _radius_ distance away from your current waypoint, you can turn and head towards the next waypoint.
-That's why it' s referred to as a turnpoint.
+That's why it's referred to as a turnpoint.
 - **SSS**: Start Speed Section.
 Basically the starting point of the race.
 To start, you need to be inside the SSS cylinder (circle made up of the waypoint and the defined radius) and pass through the cylinder wall (to the outside of the cylinder) _after_ the start time.
 - **ESS**: End Speed Section.
+AKA `ES`.
 This is the end of "racing".
 Basically, hit this waypoint as fast as you possibly can, and then you can chill. it doesn't matter how long you take to get from ESS to goal.
 But you do have to get to goal.
-- **goal**: The final waypoint (and radius... ie cylinder) of the race.
+- **Goal**: The final waypoint (and radius... ie cylinder) of the race.
 The second to last waypoint is usually ESS and the time it takes you to get from ESS to goal does not factor into your race time.

 # Loading waypoint files